 At high altitudes, the air is very thin and very dry.
 So that means the oxygen coming into the plane to keep the air breathable is also causing your sinuses and skin to dry up.
 (It’s a fair trade-off, true, but that doesn’t mean the dry skin isn’t annoying.)

-To add to the problem, airplanes are an easy place to get sick, especially during the winter.
+To compound the issue of healthy airplane travel, airplanes are an easy place to get sick, especially during the winter.
 Hundreds of people sitting elbow-to-elbow, fresh off of trips to the mall and time spent with sniffling family members.

 Getting sick on the plane is the last thing you want.
 So let’s talk solutions.
-Try some of these simple ways to avoid the pain of dry air inside the cabin and give yourself a fighting chance against the illness-spreading plane environment.
+Try some of these simple ways for healthy airline travel and avoid the pain of dry air inside the cabin and give yourself a fighting chance against the illness-spreading plane environment.

 Here’s one you know–drink water to stay hydrated.
 If you didn’t bring your own bottle, make sure to order a water when the beverage cart comes by.
 Often times the flight crew will make a trip through the cabin with glasses of water about halfway through the flight, so don’t pass up that chance for hydration.